sha-k-anand/fabric-tenantsettings-snapshot/README.md

 ## Step 4.
 Create a pipeline to run the notebook and schedule it to run daily

 1. Add a Notebook activity
-2. Add Lookup activity to read contents from FabricTenantSettings_Summary
+2. Add Lookup activity to read contents from FabricTenantSettings_Summary.
+Make sure to name it as 'CheckSummaryTable'
 ![Link](/screenshots/pipeline%20lookup%20activity.png)
-3. Add If condition that checks the lookup values and send Teams channel alerts
+3. Add the below If condition that checks the lookup values and sends Teams channel alerts
 ```
 @not(equals(activity('CheckSummaryTable').output.firstRow.NotificationCount, 0))
 ```